marianmeres/condition-builder/README.md

 ## Expression operators

-There is a collection of built-in operators inspired from [postgrest](https://docs.postgrest.org/en/v12/references/api/tables_views.html) but you are not limited to them.
+There is a collection of built-in operators loosely inspired from [postgrest](https://docs.postgrest.org/en/v12/references/api/tables_views.html) but you are not limited to them.
 You can freely use anything as an operator, it will be rendered as is.
 Or you can customize the rendering by providing `renderOperator` function mentioned